omahs/.github-3/web/public/faq.md

 <details><summary>How long does it take for my order to complete?</summary><p>jewl.app starts processing your order as soon as you have transferred the funds to jewl.app and the transaction is confirmed.
 How long a confirmation takes is dependant on the chain that you are transferring funds on.
 Some chains like bitcoin are notoriously slow (30+ minutes).
 Please have a look at the estimated delivery time when specifying your order.
 If you think something is wrong feel free to send us a message and we'll be happy to look into it</p></details>

+<details><summary>Why is the amout I received different from the estimate?</summary><p>jewl.app shows you the exact transfer price at the current time.
+When processing your order jewl.app will again take the exact price at the current time.
+Because there is a difference between the time of placing an order and processing your order the amounts will not exactly match.
+This difference in time can be explained by the confirmation that is needed to clear the funds.
+The time this confirmation takes depends on the chain.</p></details>

 <details><summary>Why do I need a non-custodial wallet?</summary><p>Custodial wallets might be convenient and you won't need to pay transfer fees, you are trusting someone else with complete control of your assets.
 With a non-custodial wallet you are in full control.
 Take a look at what happened to FTX or QuadrigaCX for an example of the risks.
 Not your keys, not your coins.</p></details>

 <details><summary>Can I transfer funds into my Coinbase or Binance account?</summary><p>Certainly!
 While it is possible to transfer funds into a custodial wallets we suggest opting for a non-custodial wallet.</p></details>